gdcorp-dna/open-webui/src/gclib/README.md

 - Requires minimal changes to the original `$lib` folder (only import statements)
 - Makes it easier to identify and maintain our custom modifications
 - Reduces merge conflicts when pulling updates from the original repository
+- Provides a clear path for contributing improvements back to the open source project